OfficeDev/office-js-docs-pr/docs/outlook/web-services.md

 > [!IMPORTANT]
 > EWS calls and operations aren't supported in add-ins running in Outlook on iOS and Android.

 The way that you call a web service varies based on where the web service is located.
-Table 1 lists the different ways that you can call a web service based on location.
+The following tables lists the different ways that you can call a web service based on location.

-**Table 1.
-Ways to call web services from an Outlook add-in**

 |**Web service location**|**Way to call the web service**|
 |:-----|:-----|